 The announcement was made in Tradedoubler’s latest quarterly report for Q2, released August 30, which revealed reduced net sales from SEK 322 million for the second quarter last year to SEK 285 million this year, although saw a year-on-year cut back in operational losses from SEK 2 million to 1 million.

 Despite the gloomy financials, the acquisition suggests the affiliate network is looking to turn things around, bolstering its overlap between affiliate and influencer marketing and becoming less dependent on its existing publisher network.
-It’s also a move clearly reminiscent of the recent acquisition of Tailify by Awin in July, another Scandi-based influencer marketing platform that offers brands a self-service platform to run their own campaigns.
+It’s also a move clearly reminiscent of the recent investment in Tailify by Awin in July, another Scandi-based influencer marketing platform that offers brands a self-service platform to run their own campaigns.

 "We are very pleased that we strategically strengthen our already strong position in influencing publishing through the acquisition of Metapic,” commented Tradedoubler’s Nordics regional director, Kristoffer Klockare, “We see increased interest among advertisers to reach out via influencers.
 The acquisition makes it possible to better meet that need together.”